-Back at the end of 2015, we published a list of our ideas about what might be in store for the world of online bingo during 2016.
+Back at the end of 2015, we published a list of our ideas about what might be in store at online bingo sites during 2016.
 Here’s how those predictions actually panned out!

 - More regulatory changes for player protection

 - No deposit bonuses – a vanishing breed

 - Sliding jackpot games

 - More incentives to play slots

 - Continued massive domination of the market by VF/888/Cozy

 - Boutique networks still on the up

 - Even more bingo variants